meganodris/MixCat/README.md

   timescales.
 - **`MixtureCatalytic`** assumes a constant endemic FOI with no differences in infection risk by age or over time.
-For pathogens with seasonal or annual fluctuations, the FOI represents a long-term average.
+For pathogens with seasonal or annual fluctuations, the FOI estimate will represent a long-term average.

 ## Setup